EthanPrentice/shopify_marketplace_2019/README.md

 If you're viewing this in the doc files, great job!
 You're already here!

+Since the documentation is hosted on GitHub the JS isn't loaded and scrolling using the mouse wheel and some collapsable links may not work as expected.

 To generate updated documentation after any changes run:
 ```bash
 jsdoc -c config/jsdoc_conf.json -R README.md server.js modules/errors.js modules/cart.js modules/product.js.